ngs-official/JOHANs-NUKER/README.md

 * 100 channels created in ~20 seconds
 * 100 roles created in ~20 seconds
 * 100 channels deleted in ~25 seconds
-* 100 roles deleted in ~100 seconds (Discord really doesn't like mass role deletion) DO note that these times can vary on many factors.
+* 100 roles deleted in ~20 seconds
+Do note that these times can vary on many factors.

 ### Debugging
 1. Make sure all the files are in one folder and that no other files are in it.